Application for Admission Process

 - BIO 110 Principles of Biology (4), grade of C or better required.

 - CHEM 111 Principles of Chemistry I (5), grade of C or better required.

 - FND 245 Introduction to Nutrition or FND 250 Principles of Nutrition (3), grade of B or better required for FND 250.

-It is expected that the following courses or transfer equivalents have been completed or are in progress prior to program admittance:
+It is expected that the following courses or equivalents that will fulfill program requirements have been completed or are in progress prior to program admittance:

 - BIO 245 Introduction to Human Anatomy and Physiology (4)

 - FND 210 Medical Terminology (2)

 - PSY 120 Principles of Psychology (3)